Last updated on August 11th, 2021 at 01:24 pm

 This tour is interesting because you visit representative parts of Bogotá and Medellín (which have nothing to do with Escobar).
 These are supplemented with places related to the drug lord.

-In Bogota, you only spend one day and are taken to the Palace of Justice in the historic center of the capital (La Candelaria).
-While in Bogotá, you will be taken to other iconic sites in La Candelaria, such as the Police Museum.
+You spend only one day in Bogota and visit the Palace of Justice in the historic center of the capital (La Candelaria).
+You also see other iconic sites in La Candelaria, such as the Police Museum, while in Bogotá.

 The next four days are spent in Medellín and visit places associated with Pablo Escobar, such as: